BioNTech nearing request for approval of longer-lasting version of COVID vaccine

 "Our first formulation had to be stored and shipped at minus 80 degrees.
 We have now, in the meantime, a formulation which is not yet approved... which can be stored at two to eight degrees," Sahin told a Financial Times conference panel, adding that data packages were being prepared for regulators.

-“We will most likely reach six months stability at two to eight degrees,” he said of the vaccine, which is being made with Pfizer.
+"We will most likely reach six months stability at two to eight degrees," he said of the vaccine, which is being made with Pfizer (PFE.N).

 Our Standards: The Thomson Reuters Trust Principles.